makise-homura/ibaraki/README.md

 * `ENABLE_IONICE`: try to lower IO priority for `tar` command with `ionice` (otherwise it might cause too much IO load that can render host, which is being backed up at the moment, unusable).
 * `DELETE_IF_GIVEN_UP`: should we delete compressed file on remote host if we've given up downloading it.
-* `ENABLE_CHECK`: check integrity of archive on host prior to uploading it to the backup server.
+* `ENABLE_CHECK`: check integrity of archive on host prior to uploading it to the backup server (similar checks on backup server are performed always).
+Useful if host cache of RAM may be unreliable.
+* `CHECK_BOTH_WAYS`: if `off`, check integrity of archive after it was uploaded to the backup server.
+If `on`, also copy it to `LOCAL_TMPDIR` and check it there.
+Useful if backup server may be unreliable.
 * `REMOVE_EVEN_IF_NON_EMPTY`: remove temporary backup directories (`TMPDIR` and `LOCAL_TMPDIR`) even if it already contain files.
 * `IGNORE_FAIL_ON_NON_EMPTY`: silently ignore if temporary backup directories (`TMPDIR` and `LOCAL_TMPDIR`) already contain files and thus was not deleted (have an effect only if `REMOVE_EVEN_IF_NON_EMPTY` is `off`).